Nikoooh/Portfolio/README.md

 # Portfolio app

-Portfolio to display my personal projects and tech stack
+Portfolio to display some of my personal projects and what tech i can use

 Work in Progress